Private Lessons

 mrs.jen.barnett@gmail.com

-Known for bringing a little math and science into the ballroom (don’t worry, just a little), Jen Barnett began tap dancing in pre-school and continued dancing and later teaching through high school.
-After putting aside dance to focus on chemistry in college, Jen was happy to return to dance through the vintage swing dance of Balboa during graduate school.
-During that time, Jen began teaching and promoting, co-running beloved Philly events such as the Saturday Night Fish Fry, Philly Bal Night, and Bal Jam ’08.
-She now calls New York City home and enjoys teaching locally at You Should Be Dancing! and dancing at White Heat among other favorites.
+Known for bringing a little math and science into the ballroom (don’t worry, just a little), Jen Barnett began tap dancing in pre-school and continued learning and later teaching tap through high school.
+After putting aside dance to focus on chemistry in college, Jen was happy to return to dancing after graduation–-this time to the partnered swing dance of Balboa.
+During that time, Jen began teaching and promoting, co-running beloved Philly events such as the Saturday Night Fish Fry, Tokio/Jazz Attic/Jazz Attack, Philly Bal Night, and Bal Jam ’08.
+She now calls New York City home and enjoys teaching locally and dancing at White Heat among other favorites.

-Jen teaches and competes in Balboa on the international stage, having won the All Balboa Weekend J&J five times, more than any other follow.
-She has also won or placed in strictly competitions at the All Balboa Weekend, California Balboa Classic, Camp Hollywood, and the Eastern Balboa Championships (R.I.P.) and teaches around the world.
-In addition to competing and teaching, Jen also enjoys performing.
+Jen has taught in North America, Asia, and Europe and regularly competes in Balboa, having won lots of Mix & Match competitions.
+In fact, she once even placed first *and* second when she was drawn twice.
+True story 🙂 In addition to competing and teaching, Jen also enjoys performing.
 (What can you say?
 She’s an only child.)
-She can be seen dancing real fast in NYC’s own AmazeBals as well as at private events.
-Jen’s favorites have been smack dab in the middle of the Museum of Natural History right under the giant blue whale and, of course, Lincoln Center!
+Jen’s favorites have been smack dab in the middle of the Museum of Natural History right under the giant blue whale and, of course, Lincoln Center.

 Annabel Quisao (she/her)